Esri/esri-loader/README.md

 - [arcgis-react-redux-legend](https://github.com/davetimmins/arcgis-react-redux-legend) - Legend control for ArcGIS JS v4 using React and Redux

 #### Example React applications
-- [create-arcgis-app](https://github.com/tomwayson/create-arcgis-app/) - An example of how to use the ArcGIS platform in an application created with crete-react-app and React Router.
+- [create-arcgis-app](https://github.com/tomwayson/create-arcgis-app/) - An example of how to use the ArcGIS platform in an application created with Create React App and React Router.
 - [next-arcgis-app](https://github.com/tomwayson/next-arcgis-app/) - An example of how to use the ArcGIS platform in an application built with Next.js
 - [esri-loader-react-starter-kit](https://github.com/tomwayson/esri-loader-react-starter-kit) - A fork of the [react-starter-kit](https://github.com/kriasoft/react-starter-kit) showing how to use esri-loader in an isomorphic/universal React application
 - [create-react-app-esri-loader](https://github.com/davetimmins/create-react-app-esri-loader/) - An example create-react-app application that uses [esri-loader-react](https://github.com/davetimmins/esri-loader-react) to load the ArcGIS API